Antennas, Antenna Cables, Wireless Products: Technical Articles

 • LMR-400: Tensile Strength: 160 lbs (72.6 kg)

-These values indicate the maximum tensile force that each type of cable can withstand without breaking.
+These values indicate the maximum tensile force each cable type can withstand without breaking.
 LMR-400, being the thickest and most robust among the three, has the highest tensile strength, making it suitable for more demanding applications where higher physical stresses are expected.

 The tensile strengths for RG-174, RG-178, and RG-58 cables are as follows: